Welcome. Please choose from a category in the left sidebar.

 Posted by weberhistory on April 27, 2012

-Settlers in the area built Bingham’s Fort under the direction of Bishop Erastus Bingham and lived there from 1853 to 1856.
+Settlers in the area of 2nd Street built Bingham Fort under the direction of Bishop Erastus Bingham and lived there from 1853 to 1856.
 The population of the fort was about 600 people, the largest fort in Weber County.
-The Bingham’s Fort residents petitioned to separate themselves from Ogden City so that they did not have to pay heavy taxes to build Ogden and also build a fort themselves without assistance; the petition failed.
+The Bingham Fort residents petitioned to separate themselves from Ogden City so that they did not have to pay heavy taxes to build Ogden and also build a fort themselves without assistance; the petition failed.

-The Bingham Fort Settlement grew and was organized as Lynne Precinct in 1864.
+After the fort disbanded many stayed and claimed farms in the area of the Bingham Fort Settlement; in 1864 it was organized as Lynne Precinct.
 2nd Street at that time extended from the mountains to 1200 West and was the heart of the Lynne Precinct with farms on either side of the road extending both north and south as far as today’s North Street and 7th Street, as layed out in the Lemon Survey (see map below).
-The rich soil and abundance of water made Bingham’s Fort Lane a choice place for farming and home building.
+The rich soil and abundance of water made Bingham Fort Lane (2nd St.) a choice place for farming and home building.

 Journals, biographies and the history of the Lynne Ward provide information on the fort era, the Lynne Precinct and the beginning of Five Points.
-There are also many pioneer houses, granaries, a tithing house, barns, irrigation ditches and a few old buildings at Five Points that are still standing; the histories of these structures help to tell the stories of the people that first settled here.
+There are also many pioneer houses, granaries, a tithing house, barns, irrigation ditches and a few old buildings at Five Points that are still standing; the histories of these structures and the stories of the people who built them help to tell the history and the heritage of the community.

 Following is a chronological history of the first twenty years of settlement.